 In order to outrank the competition, you need to understand what is currently working to rank on the first page.
 You can’t make a “superior” piece of content without understanding what made it rank on the first page.

 Analyze the top-ranking pages and determine what topics they cover and how deep into detail they go into.
-You can get a good idea of the outline a page has by scanning their subtitles.
+You can get a good idea of the outline a page has by scanning its subtitles.

 Take note of the internal and external links that they’ve used within their content as they may be valuable hints for optimization.
 There are some guides that rank extremely high, and the majority of their pages are external links to the various chapters of the topic.

 When search engines crawl your page they will follow the links that you’ve built.
-If those pages are excellent resources to your topic that link will help to build the relevance of your page for satisfying search intent.
+If those pages are excellent resources for your topic that link will help to build the relevance of your page for satisfying search intent.